Donald Trump Confirms Both He And Melania Are Covid-19 Positive: ‘We Will Get Through This Together’

 Pence Weighs in

-Vice President Mike Pence also weighed in after Trump stated that he had the coronavirus.
-He said that he and his wife, Karen, sent their love and prayers to the president and his wife for a “full and swift recovery.”
+Vice President Mike Pence also weighed in after Trump’s announcement, stating that he and his wife, Karen, sent their love and prayers to the president and his wife for a “full and swift recovery.”

-The news of Trump’s COVID-19 status comes one month before the 2020 U.S. elections.